 If the person who died had assets that were not required to pass through probate, then it may not be necessary for there to be a probate proceeding – their assets would pass to the beneficiaries and heirs outside of the probate.
 Assets that pass outside of probate are not of public record.
 Assets that pass outside of probate are typically assets that are held in joint ownership or have a designated beneficiary.
 Examples include real estate, bank, stock and other financial accounts, title to motor vehicles or other vessels, life insurance policies, 401(k) and different types of retirement accounts.
 Property that a decedent transfers to a trust is passed to the beneficiaries of the decedent at the decedent’s death outside of probate as well and are not of public record either.

 You should consult a New York probate and estate attorney regarding New York probate matters.
 It is important to choose an attorney who is knowledgeable about the New York probate process, and can help you determine the New York probate status of a will as well as assist you with other probate matters.
-If you wish to consult with a New York attorney who focuses on estate, you can call the Law Offices of Albert Goodwin at (212) 233-1233.
+If you wish to consult with a New York attorney who focuses on estate, we at the Law Offices of Albert Goodwin are here for you.
+We have offices in New York, NY, Brooklyn, NY and Queens, NY.
+You can call us at 718-509-9774 or send us an email at firstname.lastname@example.org.